angie-254/my-express-app/README.md

-This repository contains my project with Express framework .
+This repository contains my project with Express framework.
 Also added some apis and controllers .